Quick guide to snakeheads

 Chevron snakehead (Channa striata)

-African snakehead (Parachanna obscura)
+African snakehead (Parachanna obscura

 What can I keep with them?

-How do I spawn them?
+How do I spawn Channa?

 Both parents typically guard the fry (which swim in a compact school) once the eggs hatch.

-Want more snakehead advice like this?
+Want more advice like this?

 Sign up to our FREE newsletter for further fish keeping advice, useful fish keeping tips, competitions, latest news and updates, straight to your inbox!
 Sign up here.